Vallarta Supermarkets

 Vallarta Supermarkets Inc. is an American supermarket chain.
-It is based in Sylmar, Los Angeles, California, and as of October 2015 had 50 locations in California.
+It is based in Santa Clarita, California.
+As of June 2024, the chain has 55 locations in California.
 The chain caters to the Latino communities of California and sells items usually not found in more Anglo-oriented American supermarkets.
-The chain has stores primarily in southern California, but has recently expanded northward with twenty one sites in Fresno.
+The chain's stores are concentrated in southern California but has several as far north as Stanislaus and Santa Cruz counties.